higasun/furing/README.md

 ## What is this
 This is an application <b>Furing</b> where you can enjoy "<b><i>furin</i></b>" ringing, which is a japanese wind chime.

+If you left-click any part of the model, the furin starts swinging and rings a few times.

+If you right-click the round part or rectangular part of the model, you can respectively change the color.

 ## Installation
 1. clone this repository